rsz_199362bc73d551930019b45770c60b76

 • Network Performance and CDN

-Moreover, network performance can be impacted when stretching the network over long distances.
+Moreover, network performance can be impacted when the network is stretched over long distances.
 Latency and bandwidth limitations can affect the user experience, particularly for applications that require real-time data transmission.
 To overcome these challenges, businesses must carefully design their network architecture, leveraging technologies like content delivery networks (CDNs) and edge computing.

 • State reduction ( blocking links ) costs increase the stretch.